Desk organization has always been a difficult proposition.

 I’m not approaching this post as an expert, but as someone who is very curious about how to organize my desk the *right* way.
 Or at least with a more efficient method.

-With some deep dive research, here’s what I’ve found as the best methods for desk organization.
+With some deep dive research, here’s what I’ve found as the best tips and tricks for desk organization.

 1. Keep Your Computer in Front of You

-2. Put The Stuff You Use Most Near Your Dominant Hand
+2. Put The Things You Use Most Near Your Dominant Hand

 Once I had a desk setup where my office phone was on the left side of my computer.
 But I was right-handed.
 What does that have to do with anything?
 Every time I was on a call, I had to reach across my body to get the phone.